gogins/cloud-5/public/README.md

 Some pieces use third party libraries, especially [Strudel](https://github.com/tidalcycles/strudel), a JavaScript port of the live coding system [Tidal Cycles](https://tidalcycles.org/).

+- A [Csound Player](player.html) that will play, and let you edit, any Csound piece that you paste into the text area.

+- [Message from Another Planet](message.html), a Csound piece with a basic HTML user interface.

+- [Strudel REPL](strudel_repl.html), exactly the same as the main Strudel Web site.

+- [Trichord Space](trichord_space.html), an interactive piece that displays Dmitri Tymoczko's chord space for trichords, with the ability to perform, hear, and visualize various operations on the chords in the space.

+- [Scrims](scrims.html), a JavaScript piece that samples an animated WebGL hopalong fractal to obtain notes that are then harmonized using CsoundAC's chord space operations.

+For more information on the following pieces, read the _About_ page in the piece itself.

 - [Cloud Music No. 1](cloud_music_no_1.html).

 - [Cloud Music No. 2](cloud_music_no_2.html).